salmanmkc/Azure-Data-Platform/README.md

 ![image](https://user-images.githubusercontent.com/32169182/113283289-050d0100-92e0-11eb-869f-3b22637a1093.png)

-Follow either option 1 or 2, I did option 1 where I logged onto the VM and installed the appliation and used one of the keys
+Follow either option 1 or 2, I did option 1 where I logged onto the VM and installed the application and used one of the keys

 ![image](https://user-images.githubusercontent.com/32169182/113283775-a09e7180-92e0-11eb-8378-a0394c8f9e43.png)